 Given this distinction of orders, Thomas shows how the lower can indeed point to the higher.
 His arguments for God’s existence indicate this possibility.
 From this conviction he develops a highly nuanced natural theology regarding the proofs of God’s existence.
 The first of his famous five ways is the argument from motion.
 Borrowing from Aristotle, Aquinas holds to the claim that, since every physical mover is a moved mover, the experience of any physical motion indicates a first unmoved mover.
 Otherwise one would have to affirm an infinite chain of movers, which he shows is not rationally possible.
 Aquinas then proceeds to arguments from the lower orders of efficient causation, contingency, imperfection, and teleology to affirm the existence of a unitary all-powerful being.
 He concludes that these conclusions compel belief in the Judeo-Christian God.

 Conversely, it is also possible to move from the higher to the lower orders.
 Rational beings can know “the meaning of the good as such” since goodness has an immediate order to the higher pattern of the universal source of being (II-IIae q.2, a.3).
-The final good considered by the theologian differs, however, from that considered by the philosopher: the former is the bonum ultimum proportionate to human powers; the latter is the beatific vision.
+The final good considered by the theologian differs from that considered by the philosopher: the former is the bonum ultimum grasped only with the assistance of revelation; the latter is the beatific vision graspable in its possibility by reason.
 Both forms of the ultimate good have important ramifications, since they ground not only the moral distinction between natural and supernatural virtues, but also the political distinction between ecclesial and secular power.

 Aquinas concludes that we come to know completely the truths of faith only through the virtue of wisdom (sapientia).
 Thomas says that “whatever its source, truth of is of the Holy Spirit” (Summa Theologiae, I-IIae q.
 109, a.
 1).
 The Spirit “enables judgment according to divine truth” (II-IIae 45, q.
 1, ad 2).
 Moreover, faith and charity are prerequisites for the achievement of this wisdom.